Newcastle Jets and HMRI enter partnership with a difference

+A-League club Newcastle Jets and Hunter Medical Research Institute (HMRI) have entered a different type of sponsorship agreement to the norm.
 The Jets, led by mining and racing magnate Nathan Tinkler, will donate money to the local health and medical research centre for goals scored at home and away whilst wearing the HMRI logo on the front of their playing strips.

 For every away goal scored, the Jets will donate $2500 to the institute and $5000 for every goal scored at EnergyAustralia Stadium.